sdiehl/kaleidoscope/README.md

 License
 -------

-Written is adapted from the LLVM tutorial and is subsequently licensed under the LLVM license.
+Text is adapted from the LLVM tutorial and is subsequently licensed under the LLVM license.

 The Haskell source files are released under the MIT license.
 Copyright (c)